ftrackhq/ftrack-connect/doc/release/migration.rst

 Developer notes
 ---------------

-The :ref:`ftrack-python-api <ftrack-python-api:introduction>` will from now on discover plugins that are added to the `FTRACK_EVENT_PLUGIN_PATH`.
+The :ref:`ftrack-python-api <ftrack-python-api:introduction>` will from now discover plugins that are added to the `FTRACK_EVENT_PLUGIN_PATH`.

 This means that register functions will be called several times, both for